vimaec/vim-pbi-acc-issues-connector/README.md

   - Open a blank report in PowerBI (or use an existing report, your choice!)

-  - Go to "Get Data" and type "ACC Project Issues".
+  - Go to "Get Data" and type "ACC Issues".
 The custom connector should show up as "ACC Issues (Beta) (Custom)".

     - Specify the project ID whose issues you want to load.